hoya-developers/software-engineering-bootcamp/5.2 - Intro to TypeScript/notes.md

 # TypeScript

 Pros: Strict typing, autocomplete, IDE support, optional chaining, and the main one - bugs get caught before compile time, not at runtime or in production.
+Also makes it far easier to write complex code with lots of pieces.

 Cons: Sometimes it can be hard to figure out to right type for a very complicated type or interface.
 We'll go over some tricks.
-Here's an example of a particularly nasty one that came up in a current project of mine.
+Here's an example of a particularly nasty looking one that came up in a current project of mine.

 ```
 export type MessageNavProps<T extends keyof RootStackParamList> = {